-Tonight’s Monday Night Football game is important on a number of levels.
-The most obvious, of course, is that the Seattle Seahawks will be in the lead in the NFC West if they can take down the Minnesota Vikings tonight.
+Tonight’s Monday Night Football game is an important NFC Showdown on a number of levels.
+The most obvious, of course, is that the Seattle Seahawks will be in the lead in the NFC West standings if they can take down the Minnesota Vikings tonight.
 This comes thanks to the Baltimore Ravens, who pulled off a last-minute game-winning field goal for a 20-17 win.

 The Seahawks are hoping to come out on top tonight to take the lead of the division, but for other reasons, as well.
 A loss would put them in last seed for the playoffs, making them still questionable, and a win would also give them an opportunity to have a first-round bye in the postseason.

 This isn’t going to be an easy game.
 The Vikings have a lot at stake, as well.
 They’re in a great spot to pick up a Wild Card entry into the playoffs and a win tonight keeps them up there with the Green Bay Packers in the NFC North.
 A victory tips the scales in the Vikings’ favor, and they understand all too well what’s at stake.

 Where the Seahawks have a real chance tonight is in their passing game.
 The Vikings have a passing defense that has been easy to get around and the outside corners are not as protected as they should be.
 Tyler Lockett, one of the Seahawks’ primary wide receivers, has been able to prove his versatility across the entire line and, provided he’s healthy enough to play tonight, will be a regular target.
 Chris Carson, Lockett’s cohort in the same position, is another favorite target, but he should expect to be covered as much as possible.